ubc-systopia/netshaper/evaluation/web_latency/README.md

 ```

 ### Configuration
-The run script for web cliet, [hardware/web_client/run.sh](../../hardware/web_client/run.sh), receives the configuration parameters as arguments.
-This includes the shaping mode, number of parallel clients, request rate, request size, number of iterations, and IP address of the middlebox at client side.
+The run script for the web client, [hardware/web_client/run.sh](../../hardware/web_client/run.sh), receives the configuration parameters as arguments.
+This includes the shaping mode, number of parallel clients, request rate, request size, number of iterations, and IP address of the middlebox on the client side.

 ## Running the Experiments